TheCarsonWest/nerd-emoji/python/Regex Special Characters.md

 # [[Regex Flags]]
 # Regex Special Characters

-These notes cover special characters used in regular expressions within Python.
+These notes cover special characters used in [[Regular Expressions]] within Python.
 Remember to import the `re` module before using any regex functions.  `import re`

 [[Regex Metacharacters]]  These are symbols with special meanings in regex.